 - be a high school senior/recent high school graduate who will be enrolled full time at a SUNY or CUNY college, including community colleges and the statutory colleges at Cornell University and Alfred University, beginning in the fall term following his or her high school graduation;

-- be ranked in the top 10 percent of his/her high school graduating class of a NYS high school;
+- be ranked in the top 10 percent of his/her high school graduating class at a NYS high school;

 - earn a cumulative grade point average (GPA) of 2.5 or higher each term after the first semester;

-- execute a service contract agreeing to reside and work in NYS for five years in the field of Science, Technology, Engineering or Mathematics.
-View the terms and conditions of the service contract;
+- execute a Service Contract agreeing to reside and work in the field of Science, Technology, Engineering or Mathematics in NYS for five years.
+View the terms and conditions of the service contract.

 A recipient receives an annual award for full-time study equal to the annual tuition charged to NYS resident students attending an undergraduate program at the State University of New York (SUNY), or actual tuition charged, whichever is less.
-For the 2015-2016 academic year, the Standard SUNY Tuition Rate was a maximum of $6,470 per year.
+For the 2016-2017 academic year, the standard SUNY tuition rate is a maximum of $6,470 per year.